Edrop7/Edrop7/README.md

 ## Welcome! 👋

-## I am an Apple-NACME AI/ML Intensive bootcamp participant!
+## I am a sophomore in a bachelor's of computer science degree at WGU!

 I recently graduated from FIU with a B.S.
-Mechanical Engineering
+Mechanical Engineering I intend to pivot into robotics software engineering
+I am completing the ROS Masterclass bootcamp with the construct to specialize in robotics software

 <!--
 **Edrop7/Edrop7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.